SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

-In this paper, we formulate a new experimental design for allocating action samples so as to obtain minimal mean squared error policy evaluation.
-Specifically, we consider optimal policy evaluation under the following linear heteroscedastic bandit model.
-Let $\A$ be a set of \emph{actions}.
-Each $a \in A$ is associated with a vector $\bx(a)\in \R^d$.
-The expected \emph{reward} of action $a$ is a linear function $\btheta_*^\top \bx(a)$, for some $\btheta_* \in \R^d$.
-Often the variance of the reward is assumed to be the same for all actions, but in this paper, we depart from this assumption.
-We suppose that the variance is governed by a quadratic function of the form $\bx(a)^T \bSigma_* \bx(a)$, for some symmetric positive definite matrix $\bSigma_*\in\R^{d\times d}$.
+Let $\A$ be the set of \emph{actions} and each {$a \in \A$} is associated with a feature vector $\bx(a)\in \R^d$ and {$|\A|=A$}.
+The reward distribution for each action $a$ has mean $\btheta_*^\top \bx(a)$, for some $\btheta_* \in \R^d$.
+Often the variance of the reward distribution is assumed to be the same for all actions, but in this paper, we depart from this assumption.
+We consider the setting that the variance is governed by a quadratic function of the form $\bx(a)^\top \bSigma_* \bx(a)$, for some symmetric positive definite matrix $\bSigma_*\in\R^{d\times d}$.
 This assumption allows us to capture problems in which both the mean reward and the variance may depend on the action taken, but both vary smoothly in $\bx(a)$.

 We briefly contrast our studied setting with other work.
-Recently, there has been an increasing focus on theoretically optimal data collection for bandit policy evaluation.
-In policy evaluation, the usual metric of algorithm performance is regret with respect to the mean squared error of an oracle algorithm that has knowledge of the variances of different reward distributions (i.e., knows $\Sigma^*$).
-In recent times there has been an increasing focus on studying data collection for policy evaluation in bandit settings \citep{zhu2021safe, pmlr-v151-zhu22a, wan2022safe} and there has been some theoretical progress \citep{chaudhuri2017active,fontaine2021online}.
-Several works \citep{antos2008active, carpentier2012minimax, carpentier2015adaptive, fontaine2021online} have shown that when $d = A$ a regret of $\widetilde{O}(A n^{-3/2})$ is possible where $n$ is the total budget of actions that can be tried and $\widetilde{O}$ hides logarithmic factors.
-These works have also shown that simply running the target policy to take actions results in a slower decrease of regret at the rate of $\widetilde{O}(A n^{-1})$.
-The work of \citet{pmlr-v151-zhu22a, wan2022safe} studies the same setting under safety constraints and provides asymptotic error bounds.
+In policy evaluation, the common metric of algorithm performance is regret with respect to the mean squared error of an oracle algorithm that has knowledge of the variances of different reward distributions (i.e., knows $\Sigma^*$).
+There has been an increasing focus on studying data collection for policy evaluation in bandit settings \citep{zhu2021safe, pmlr-v151-zhu22a, wan2022safe} and there has been some theoretical progress \citep{chaudhuri2017active,fontaine2021online}.
+Several works \citep{antos2008active, carpentier2012minimax, carpentier2015adaptive, fontaine2021online} have shown that in the classical bandit setting a regret of $\widetilde{O}(A n^{-3/2})$ is possible where $n$ is the total budget of actions that can be tried and $\widetilde{O}$ hides logarithmic factors.
+These works have also shown that simply running the target policy to take actions results in a slower decrease of regret at the rate of $\widetilde{O}(A n^{-1})$. {Note that collecting data through running the target policy is called on-policy sampling.} The work of \citet{pmlr-v151-zhu22a, wan2022safe} studies the same setting under safety constraints and provides asymptotic error bounds.
 However, none of the above works provides a finite-time regret guarantee for data collection for policy evaluation in the heteroscedastic linear bandit setting.